 Whenever I Go to the Library, My Friend From Iran is There

-Laleh and I first met over a dozen years ago at the daycare our sons both attended.
+Laleh and I first met over fifteen years ago at the daycare our sons both attended.
 Back then, our little boys looked so similar that we joked we could swap photos of them, pass off the other one as our own, and no one would be the wiser.

 Much has changed since those days.
 For one thing, our boys have grown ... and grown ... and grown.
 They no longer look alike and they now tower over us, something they're always quick to point out.

 There have been other changes too.
 Like everyone else around us, our families have faced difficult situations, the kind that come out of nowhere and suddenly -- starkly -- divide life into Before and After.
 We’ve been up in the mountains; we’ve been down in the valleys too.

 Through it all, together and apart, Laleh and I have been consoled, entertained, distracted, and uplifted by books and reading.
 We’ve had food, too -- especially the wonderful meals that Laleh prepares and shares with a wide circle of family and friends, people I already know and people I’d like to know better.